 When farmers consider adopting new or improved grazing practices, they typically have a grazing plan written by a technical service provider, but rarely is it combined with extensive education or one-on-one continuing support that increases the likelihood of success.
 Without farmer investment or service provider support, an otherwise good plan may fail.

 Farmer engagement in pasture planning is critical for successful implementation.
 The pasture management course is not designed to convince farmers to adopt grazing as a management practice if it is not a goal for their farm.
 The purpose is to provide a small group learning opportunity where farmers who are considering grazing as a new management practice and farmers who would like to improve their existing management can gain an understanding of the fundamental concepts and have an active role in the planning practice.
-The combination of classes and field days will complement a one-on-one approach to develop a well-designed and well-managed system that will collectively reduce barriers to farmer adoption and success.
+The combination of classes and field days complement a one-on-one approach to develop a well-designed and well-managed system that collectively reduces barriers to farmer adoption and success.

 Ultimately, the implemented plan will meet each of the individual farmer’s quality of life goals as well as goals for the animals and land base.
 Eligible farmers can use the plan they create in class to apply for USDA Natural Resources Conservation Service (NRCS) funding to help cost-share a variety of grazing practices.